swe-students-fall2025/1-specification-superawesome_group/README.md

 ## Activity Diagrams

 **User Story Example 1:**
-_As a young user, I want to create a new event so that I can invite others to join and make new friends._
+_As a student who just finished class, I want to quickly see people nearby who are free right now so that I can meet someone immediately._
 **User Story Example 2:**
-_As a traveler in a new city, I want to browse events happening around me within walking distance so that I can join local activities without advanced planning._
+_As a new tenant in the community, I want to set simple filters like age or distance when looking for people so that I can feel safe and meet those I’ll connect with easily._
 <img width="1458" height="1813" alt="UML" src="https://github.com/user-attachments/assets/1828edd3-e576-4222-97ab-35825af2ed85" />